asraaijaz-jpg/Maths_Quiz_Conductor_App/README.md

 # Math Trainer
-This is an extremely basic math game using vanilla JavaScript.
+This is an extremely basic math game using vanilla JavaScript file.

 ## Notes
 This app shows a random math equation to users by calculating two random integers in the range (0, 100) and assigning it one of the four basic operators: